What does Egor mean?

 Egor is a rare given name for men.
 Egor is also a rare last name for both adults and children.
 (2000 U.S. Census)

-Popular varying forms of Egor (not in Top 1000) rated in the Top 1000 are Eber and George (#134 in recent rankings).
-These relations of Egor were at the top of their popularity during 1880-1889 (median #420) and are somewhat less widespread today (#567, ▼25.3%).
-Shown below is an analysis of the popularity of the boy name Egor and corresponding names.
-(2014 Birth Statistics)
+Popular varying forms of Egor (not in Top 2000) rated in the Top 2000 are Eber, George (#134 in recent rankings) and Ivor.
+These relations of Egor were at the top of their popularity a century ago (median #948) and have become much less widespread since (#1378, ▼96.4%), with the version George becoming less stylish.
+Shown below is an analysis of the statistics of the boy name Egor and corresponding names.
+(2014 U.S. SSA Records)